 In the spring semester, two more 4-credit courses will be taught, Civil Procedure and Criminal Law, and Legal Analysis, Writing, and Research Skills - LAWRS I - (2.5 credits) is added for a total of 10.5 credits.
 The daily schedule will mirror the fall term, with the addition of LAWRS I two nights a week starting at 8:10 pm.
 The class will be sectioned into small groups for LAWRS.
 Depending on your group, LAWRS may meet Monday and Wednesday, or Tuesday and Thursday.

 The first summer is the only required summer semester.
-Legal Research and Writing II must be completed during this summer.
-However, students have the option to take Professional Responsibility or Legal Profession as well.
+You will complete the second semester of LAWRS (2.5 credits) and have the option to take an additional course, either Professional Responsibility or Legal Profession.

-For information about transferring between full-time and part-time after completion of the required first–year curriculum, click here.
+For information about transferring between full-time and part-time after the completing the required first–year curriculum, click here.